benjaminaaron/lod-starter-kit/README.md

 # lod-starter-kit

-This is a starter kit for experimenting with Linked Open Data (LOD) at the workshop on the Open Data Day Munich 2026.
+This is a starter kit for experimenting with Linked Open Data (LOD) at the workshop on the [Open Data Day München 2026](https://veranstaltungen.muenchen.de/rit/veranstaltungen/open-data-day-muenchen-2026/).

 It contains two routes to explore:
 - `create-lod` is about creating LOD by transforming other types of data into it